rohansh-tty/EVA4/S15/README.md

 ## Choosing a good DNN Architecture

+* First Attempt

+I tried ResNet34 architecture to solve this problem.
+I knew it wouldn't work that well, but just wanted to understand how the results were and how it performed.
+The results were really bad and also to many model params, and I would often get OOM error on Colab.

+* Second Attempt

-First approach to solve this problem Encoder-Decoder Architecture.
-Like Encoder would help in extracting Image Context while Decoder will do the localization part for you(with the help of cropped background concatenation).
-So I picked up the plain and simple U-Net Architecture.
+So I knew I had to change and started exploring various model architectures used for Image Segmentation.
+The most common one was UNet, basically it was an Encoder-Decoder Architecture, where Encoder would help in extracting Image Contect while Decoder will do the Localization part for you.
+And I picked up the Plain & Simple U-Net Architecture.

  The first priority that I had in mind was 'let-me-build-a-bad-model-first-later-customize-it'.
 This I had to do  to understand the nuances of this problem and also how the model behaved.

 The inputs and the outputs are not of same resolution.
 Inputs are of size 192x192 while the Outputs are 96x96.
 The model has an encoder-decoder architecture, where the model takes two inputs: BG and BG-FG and returns two outputs: Depth Map and Mask.
 The inputs are first individually processed through one encoder block each and then fed to a same network.

-## Choosing Loss Functions
+Training
+I had to be careful while working with COLAB, automatic runtime disconnection, OOM error etc. So I planned to train my model on small size datasets.
+Dataset size was b/w 30K-40K and I ran for 15-20 Epochs.

+Short notes on Model Training

+    The model was trained on smaller resolution images first and then gradually the image resolution was increased.
+    DICE and IoU were used as evaluation metrics.
+DICE was calculated on mask outputs while IoU was calculated on depth outputs.
+    Reduce LR on Plateau with patience of 2 and min lr of 1e-3.
+    Auto model checkpointing which saved the model weights after every epoch.
+    Each model was trained in small sets of epochs, this was done to ensure that the model training does not suffer from sudden disconnection from Google Colab.

+## Model Evaluation

+This is the hardest part.
+I tried multiple things together, which made the Model Stats look horrendous.
+First, tried Plain BCEwithLogitsLoss(), wasn't good though.